nathanaelbosch/ProbNumDiffEq.jl/paper/paper.md

 energy-preserving solvers and DAE solvers [@bosch22pick], probabilistic exponential integrators [@bosch2023probabilistic], and novel parameter inference algorithms [@tronarp2022fenrir; @beck2024diffusion].
-We also hope that by providing documented and performant implementations of published algorithms we facilitate researchers to use these methods as baselines when developing new numerical solvers.
+We also hope that by providing documented and performant implementations of published algorithms, we facilitate researchers to use these methods as baselines when developing new numerical solvers.

 ProbNumDiffEq.jl is also the only software package in Julia, at the time of writing, that provides a comprehensive set of probabilistic numerical ODE solvers.
 Outside of Julia, two other software packages provide a similar functionality.
 ProbNum [@wenger2021probnum]
 is a Python package that implements probabilistic numerical methods for various numerical problems, including linear systems, quadrature, and ODEs.
 ProbNum particularly aims to facilitate rapid experimentation and accelerate the development of new methods [@wenger2021probnum].
-It is therefore broader in scope and provides functionality not covered by ProbNumDiffEq.jl.
+It is therefore broader in scope and provides functionality not covered by ProbNumDiffEq.jl, but it also lacks some of the specialized ODE solvers available in ProbNumDiffEq.jl.
-But, it also lacks some of the specialized ODE solvers available in ProbNumDiffEq.jl, and with its reliance on Python and NumPy [@numpy] and the lack of just-in-time compilation, it is also generally less performant.
+In addition, with its reliance on Python and NumPy [@numpy] and the lack of just-in-time compilation, it is also generally less performant.
 ProbDiffEq [@probdiffeq]
 is a probabilistic numerical ODE solver package built on JAX.
 At the time of writing, it provides a very similar set of ODE solvers as ProbNumDiffEq.jl with the addition of certain filtering and smoothing methods and the lack of certain specialized ODE solvers---but as both ProbDiffEq and ProbNumDiffEq.jl are under active development, this might change in the future.